dkidanu1/good2go_shop/README.md

 | Clicking on `- or +` buttons | Adds or Decreases quantity of items | As expected | Pass |
 | Clicking on `Remove or Update` buttons | changes the shopping bag accordingly | As expected | Pass |

+## Deployment

+### AWS S3
+-	Created new Amazon account and connected to amazon AWS3.
+-	Locate S3 on amazon service create a bucket.
+Note public access must be all switched off to allow access for users.
+-	Enable the Static Website Hosting option, so it can serve the purpose of hosting static files.
+You will need to input an index.html and error.html before saving.
+-	Navigate to Bucket Permissions and click into CORS configuration, this part already has prefilled default config, Write the default code and save the config.
+-	Navigate to Bucket policy to allow access to the contents across all web.
+Here we will input code including arn address displayed at the top.
+-	Next navigate to Amazon IAM to allow identity and access management of our stored files and folder.
+In the IAM service add a new group for application and then set the policies to ALL.
+-	This generates a zip file containing ID and KEY for use in the newly added group.
+This ID and KEY has to be stored in an environment variable.
+-	The Django Storages is passed into the installed apps in settings and a custom storage file is created to store credentials in environment variable.
+-	Run python3 manage.py collectstatic.
+This will collect all the static files in our app including any changes that is made.
+N.B this command has to be run in the development(local) environment each time a change is been made in the static files/folder and your folder and files should display in your AWS S3 BUCKETS.

+### Heroku Deployment

+Create application:
+1. Navigate to Heroku.com and login.
+2. Click on the new button.
+3. Select create new app.
+4. Enter the app name.
+5. Select region.

+Set up connection to Github Repository:
+1. Click the deploy tab and select GitHub - Connect to GitHub.
+2. A prompt to find a github repository to connect to will then be displayed.
+3. Enter the repository name for the project and click search.
+4. Once the repo has been found, click the connect button.

+Add PostgreSQL Database:
+1. Click the resources tab.
+2. Under Add-ons seach for Heroku Postgres and then click on it when it appears.
+3. Select Plan Name Hobby Dev - Free and then click Submit Order Form.

+Set environment variables:
+1. Click on the settings tab and then click reveal config vars.
+2. Variables added:
+    - AWS_ACCESS_KEY_ID
+    - AWS_SECRET_ACCESS_KEY
+    - DATABASE_URL
+    - EMAIL_HOST_PASS
+    - EMAIL_HOST_USER
+    - SECRET_KEY
+    - STRIPE_PRICE_ID
+    - STRIPE_PUBLIC_KEY
+    - STRIPE_SECRET_KEY
+    - STRIPE_WH_SECRET
+    - USE_AWS

+Enable automatic deployment:
+1. Click the Deploy tab
+2. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

+Local Deployment

+1. Navigate to the GitHub Repository.
+2. Click the Code drop down menu.
+3. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+4. Open your developement editor of choice and open a terminal window in a directory of your choice.
+5. Use the git clone command in terminal followed by the copied git URL.
+6. A clone of the project will be created locally on your machine.
+Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages: pip install -r requirements.txt

+### In Progress

+Due to time constraints major element fixes were prioritized over smaller fixed.
+As the code is being reviewed you will encounter the following:
+-	CSS: text-black – renders a maroon colour rather than black
+-	HTML Templates: 404.html and 500.html templates have been created but not yet implemented
+-	E501 line too long notices

+## Credit